 That’s it for our top 5 off beat ways to spend your summer in Livermore – honestly, we feel like the list is just getting started!
 If you have more ideas for weird, out of the norm ways to spend a fun afternoon in Livermore, let us know about it in the comments below.

 Ever wonder if you’re tipping your taxi driver the right way?
 For those of us who ride in taxi cabs regularly, we’ve developed a checklist of sorts in order to make the whole endeavor a bit easier.
 Was the ride smooth?
 Did the driver get you to your destination on time?
 Were they friendly?
 All of these things factor into how much you decide to tip your taxi driver.
 But what if you’re an infrequent user of taxis?
 Do you tip the same amount that you would a waiter in a restaurant?
 More?
 Less?
 Below are our 7 tips for tipping our taxi cab driver to help alleviate the anxiety, avoid embarrassment, and ensure that you’re properly rewarding excellent taxi cab service in the future.
 Continue reading

-You step of the plan and immediately feel relief: no more stuffy cabin air, no more squeezing your knees up to your chest so you can fit your carry on beneath the seat in front of you, no more listening to the coughing and sneezing of the sick person sitting next to you, taking the coveted window seat.
+You step off the plane and immediately feel relief: no more stuffy cabin air, no more squeezing your knees up to your chest so you can fit your carry on beneath the seat in front of you, no more listening to the coughing and sneezing of the sick person sitting next to you, taking the coveted window seat.
 You’re free.

 And yet… Continue reading